ESC-30033 - Volcanic and Magmatic Processes

 Description for 2024/25

-This module provides students with the opportunity to study volcanic and magmatic processes primarily through a field course to an area where such processes can be observed.
-Past field course venues included Italy and Greece.
-The main emphasis of the course is on on the field investigation of igneous rocks, but it also introduces aspects of physical volcanology, volcanic hazards, geochemistry, structural geology, geodynamics, global environmental change and economic geology, as applicable.
+This module provides students with the opportunity to study volcanic and magmatic processes primarily through a field course to a classic area in volcanology where such processes can be directly observed.
+Past field course venues included Southern Italy and Santorini (Greece).

-The module is designed for both Single and Combined Honours Geology students as well as Geology with Integrated Master's students who have progressed to year 3 of their course.
-It will be assessed through an oral presentation, and a set of individual and group exercises on the field course, including a post-field course report.
+The module is designed for Geology (Volcanology) students, other Single Honours and Combined Honours (Major-Minor) Geology students as well as Geology with Integrated Masters students who have progressed to year 3 of their course.

 Aims